MACO: A Multi-Agent LLM Framework for Automated CGRA Hardware/Software Co-Design: MACO Methodology

-As shown in Figure 2, our framework, MALTA, consists of four stages, in which CGRA HW/SW co-design, verification and correction, best design selection, and evaluation are carried out sequentially.
-Each stage is managed by a dedicated agent that performs its specific task while collaborating with the other agents to complete the overall CGRA design.
+As shown in Fig.~\ref{fig:maco_workflow}, MACO comprises four stages that perform HW/SW co-design, verification and correction, design selection, and evaluation.
+Each stage is managed by a dedicated agent that executes its specific task while collaboratively completing the overall CGRA design.